Annual Governors Statement

 This statement is designed to provide a brief overview of the governor activities and impact of those activities.

-We have worked with our new Head Teacher, Mike Pollard, on a statement of the aspirations, aims and ethos of the school.
+We have worked with the Head Teacher, Mike Pollard, on a statement of the aspirations, aims and ethos of the school.
 This ensures that our strategy is clearly directed to a common set of objectives, and helps all those involved with the school understand the values and aims of the school.
-This can be viewed by clicking here.

 Looking at how the schools vision has developed: